johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

 aliases = ["love"]
 +++

-> IMHO message is in brief: Up and down, left and right, and right and wrong weren't clear before, due to the nature of instantiation on the rock called home spinning through space.
-Here to say how to keep your heads when things go [topsy-turvy yet again](https://johnandersen777.github.io/wake_ye/).
-The only way to all survive is to work together, catch y'all on the flip side.
+> IMHO: Up and down, left and right, and right and wrong weren't clear before.
+We need to keep our heads when things go [topsy-turvy yet again](https://johnandersen777.github.io/pole_shifts/).
+The only way to all survive is to love one another and work together.
+Catch y'all on the flip side.
 [Peace](https://johnandersen777.github.io/chadig/).

 The path we follow to mitigate CVE-0 (aka deception) is to align with the Trinity.